nrbrt/s7_sync_server/README.md

 - **operationInterval**: Interval (in milliseconds) at which data synchronization occurs.
 - **maxReconnectAttempts**: Number of attempts to reconnect to a PLC after a connection failure.
 - **reconnectInterval**: Interval (in milliseconds) between reconnection attempts.
-- **heartbeatOffset**: The offset in the data block for the server's heartbeat value.
-This is now automatically calculated based on the other variables defined.
 - **httpPort**: Port number for the HTTP server.
 - **syncDbNumber**: Default Data Block number used for synchronization.
 Individual PLCs can override this value.
 - **apiConfig**: Contains configuration for the HTTP API.